 The midfielder now has seven league goals to his name this season, including three in his last two games and the teenager admitted he was glad to be adding an end product to his game.

-The Gelsenkirchen club now turn their attentions to the Champions League where they face Galatasaray in the second-leg of their last 16 clash on Tuesday, after a 1-1 draw in the first leg.
+The Gelsenkirchen club now turns its attention to the Champions League where the club faces Galatasaray in the second-leg of their last 16 clash on Tuesday, after a 1-1 draw in the first leg.